 The Special Education Advisory Committee responsibilities were assumed by the Grandview School Council in 1998 with Ministry approval, as Section 68 schools do not require a SEAC.
-Our school has 55 FTE students.
+Our school has 48 FTE students.
 Most students stay for a one year placement and many parents are new to a school system.
 Therefore, the parents who agree to fulfill the duties of the school council may be both current and previous parents of students, and may have no experience with the school system.
 They are willing to give input wherever needed.
 Copies of the document School Councils, A Guide for Members are provided to new members to outline responsibilities.
 Members are also encouraged to visit the Ministry of Education website for SEAC information.
-Parents are informed about the School Council in the monthly newsletter.
 Previous parents who have shown interest and/or related skills may be contacted by the Principal and asked to participate.
-Meetings are held during the year at GRANDVIEW SCHOOL, and all parents are invited to attend each School Council meeting.
+Meetings are held during the year at Grandview School, and all parents are invited to attend each School Council meeting.

-The School Council Chair and members may be contacted at Grandview School, 600 Townline Road South, Oshawa, Ontario L1H 0C8 (telephone 905-576-8403 or fax 905-576-4414).
+The School Council Chair and members may be contacted at Grandview School, 1461 Harwood Avenue North, Building B, Ontario L1T 0R3 telephone 905-576-8403.